fbraem/mqweb/docs/configure.md

 When a queuemanager is requested from the pool:

-If a queuemanager is available from the pool, an queuemanager from the pool is removed from the pool and returned.
+If a queuemanager is available from the pool, the queuemanager is removed from the pool and returned.
 Otherwise, if the peak capacity of the pool has not yet been reached, a new queuemanager is created, connected and returned.
 If the peak capacity has already been reached, no queuemanager is returned